eosnetworkfoundation/grant-framework/applications/fundle.md

 - **Reason for Interest:** Web 3 allows us to revolutionize and strengthen the position of the community.
 EOS EVM allows us to “simply” integrate with the EOS ecosystem and allows our users to use the tools they are familiar with, such as MetaMask.
 We truly believe in the added value of EOS as blockchain, we would like to utilize the benefits of high throughput and low transaction costs for our users.
 These aspects are crucial for the success of our platform.
 With the entrance of the ENF, we see that many good developments are going on, and therefore we have trust in EOS for the future!

 ### Project Details

-  Our team has an ambitious long-term commitment to make Fundle the most popular all-in-one platform for community building and managing.

   We see an interesting opportunity in community-building market.
-In these markets involvement and interaction are essential for success.
-With the entrance of web3, we can strengthen and improve these factors.
+In this market involvement and interaction are essential for success.
+With the entrance of web3, we can strengthen and improve these factors and the position of the community.

   For businesses, the top benefits of an online community are customer loyalty, reduction in support costs and brand awareness.
 70% of communities positively affect the brand and company culture.
 Companies with online communities are 60% more profitable than companies which do not focus on online communities.